nessalauren5/techtack/README.md

 ## Inspiration
-Kodi is for developers who are tired of the bloat the search engines return when they are looking for quick answers.
-Built using custom NLP logic, Kodi can help you find answers to your programming problems through simple texts!
+There's not always someone around to ask your coding questions to, so Agent Kodi was built as a 24/7 quick response buddy to help you find answers to any of your coding questions.
+Agent Kodi is built using custom NLP logic, so you can interact with her through simple texts!

 ## What it does
 Kodi can answer questions like:
 * What is Python?